ophub/amlogic-s9xxx-armbian/build-armbian/documents/armbian_software.md

 ```

 - `ID`: The `unique serial number` of the software.
-- `Software Name`: `Software name` (Name length requirement is less than 40 characters).
+- `Software Name`: The `name of the software` (name length should be less than 40 characters).
-- `AuthMethod@Package`: The `check method` of the software installation status, and the corresponding `package`, separated by the `@` symbol.
+- `AuthMethod@Package`: The `checking method` for the installation status of the software and the corresponding `software package`, separated by the `@` symbol.
-  - Use `docker` to check the image installed in the `docker` container.
-For example, to check whether the `portainer` image is installed, use `docker@portainer` to check;
+  - For images installed using `docker` containers, use the `docker` method to check.
+For example, to check if the `portainer` image is installed, use `docker@portainer`.
-  - Packages installed by `apt` are checked by `dpkg`.
-For example, to check whether the `firefox` package is installed, use `dpkg@firefox` to check;
+  - For software packages installed using the `apt` method, use the `dpkg` method to check.
+For example, to check if the `firefox` package is installed, use `dpkg@firefox`.
-  - Use `wget` to download and install the binary executable file, and use `which` to check.
-For example, to check whether the `frpc` service is installed, use `which@frpc` to check.
+  - For binary executable files downloaded and installed using methods such as `wget`, use the `which` method to check.
+For example, to check if the `frpc` service is installed, use `which@frpc`.
-- `Execute Selection`: Set the software to be managed using a `unified command file` or `stand-alone script`.
+- `Execute Selection`: Set whether to use the `unified command file` or `independent script` to manage the software.
-  - For `reduced` operation commands, according to the software classification, they are written in the `command-docker.sh / command-desktop.sh / command-service.sh` files and named after the software serial number.
-For example, the serial number of `portainer` is `102`, and its operation is written in `software_203()`;
+  - For `relatively concise` operation commands, they are centralized in the `command-docker.sh / command-desktop.sh / command-service.sh` files according to the software classification, named after the software's serial number.
+For example, the operations for `portainer`, whose serial number is `102`, are written in `software_203()`.
-  - For `complex operations with long instruction contents`, independent script file management is performed.
-For example, the stand-alone script for installing `frpc` is named `302-frpc.sh` starting with the serial number.
+  - For `more complex and lengthy instruction content`, an independent script file is used for management.
+For example, the independent script for installing `frpc` is named `302-frpc.sh`, starting with the serial number.
-- `Supported Release`: Set the supported Armbian `System Release`.
-Use the `@` symbol to separate.
+- `Supported Release`: Set the supported Armbian `system version`.
+Separated by the `@` symbol.

-Welcome to add more software.
-Support requests are welcome in [Issue](https://github.com/ophub/amlogic-s9xxx-armbian/issues).
+Welcome everyone to add more software.
+You can also submit support requirements in the [Issue](https://github.com/ophub/amlogic-s9xxx-armbian/issues) section.